Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 2.1 Definition of Risk

-Intuitively, when considering risk, we focus on the probability of adverse events while neglecting their impact.
+Intuitively, when considering risk, we tend to focus on the probability of adverse events while overlooking their potential impact.
 Risk, however, is the possibility of something bad happening, compounded by its consequences.

 The NASA Risk Management Handbook provides the following definition of risk in Systems Engineering.